On this page

 What is heat rash?

-Sometimes called miliaria, this is a harmless but very itchy skin rash with small red spots in places where sweat collects, such as the armpits, back, under the breasts, chest, groin, crooks of elbows and knees, and the waist.
+Heat rash — sometimes called prickly heat or miliaria, is a harmless but very itchy skin rash.
+It causes small red spots in places where sweat collects, such as the armpits, back, under the breasts, chest, groin, crooks of elbows and knees, and the waist.

-This happens when your body sweats more than usual, so it’s usual to get it during the summer months or whilst on holiday in a hot climate.
-It is caused by a blockage and inflammation of sweat ducts in heat and high humidity, which causes:
+It happens when your body sweats more than usual, so it’s usual to get it during the summer months or when you are in a hot climate.

 - an irritating itch and prickling sensation

 - redness and mild swelling of the affected area

 Symptoms of heat rash last 2 to 3 days.

 What causes heat rash?